DIY Sofa Slipcover. Update, Refresh, Renew

 placing velcro on the pieces of the covers

-Step 9: Back of the sofa support
+Step 9: Cover the sofa back supports

 screenshot of the back of the sofa stand